Bank One Corporation: History of First USA after the acquisition by Banc One

 Banc One first announced the proposed acquisition of First USA in January 1997.
 Wall Street reaction to news caused Banc One's stock to drop 8%.
 First USA was the fourth-biggest credit card issuer in the nation at the time of the announcement.
 The acquisition was finalized six months later.
 First USA Chairman and co-founder (in 1985) John Tolleson was appointed a Banc One director while First USA president and co-founder Richard Vague was appointed chairman and CEO of First USA.

-After the acquisition, First USA began to integrate Banc One's credit card accounts into First Card and began policies that made many longtime Bank One customers angry, such as reducing or eliminating grace periods, raising fees and interest rates, and creating delays in posting payments to accounts in such a way that might trigger late fees.
-One method used to cause payment posting delays was to have customers submit payments by mail to a more distant payment center (such as having Ohio customers send their payments to an Arizona address instead of an address in Ohio or even Illinois) or intentionally understaff select payment centers so that it was not possible to process payments very quickly.

-These tactics generated consumer complaints which resulted in a number of lawsuits and may have encouraged some customers to move their banking business to another bank.

 History of Bank One Corporation

-In 1998, Banc One Corporation merged with Chicago-based First Chicago NBD -the result of the 1995 merger of First Chicago Corp. and NBD Bancorp, two large banking companies who had themselves been created through the merger of many banks)- to form Bank One Corporation, and moved its headquarters from Columbus to Chicago.
+In 1998, Banc One Corporation merged with Chicago-based First Chicago NBD – the result of the 1995 merger of First Chicago Corp. and NBD Bancorp, two large banking companies who had themselves been created through the merger of many banks) – to form Bank One Corporation, and moved its headquarters from Columbus to Chicago.

+To allow the Banc One merger with First Chicago NBD to proceed, the Justice Department required the two bank holding companies to divest 39 branch offices in Indiana because of overlap by mostly former AFNB and INB offices.
+To satisfy the federal regulator decision, the holding companies signed an agreement with Union Planters Corporation for Union Planters to acquire 51 branch offices in central Indiana in exchange for $294 million.
+Most of the offices that were sold were former INB offices.

 Adverse financial results led to the departure of CEO John B. McCoy, whose father and grandfather had headed Banc One and predecessors.
 Jamie Dimon, a former key executive of Citigroup, was brought in to head the company.

 In 1998, Bank One paid $66 million for the naming rights for 30 years to a newly constructed ballpark in Phoenix, which was built for the Major League Baseball expansion team Arizona Diamondbacks.
 The retractable roof stadium was called Bank One Ball Park, and was ultimately renamed Chase Field in 2005.